-When you tour Southern Africa you’ll definitely want to visit Botswana to get to experience what an African safari is like in the area’s National Parks and wildlife reserves.
+When you tour Southern Africa you'll definitely want to visit Botswana to get to experience what an African safari is like in the area's National Parks and wildlife reserves.
 The awesome thing about that real African safari feel?
-You can do it, and tour Southern Africa on a budget or you can book a Botswana Safari Package to see it all!
+You can do it, and tour Southern Africa on a budget!
 Check out these YouTube videos outlining the wildlife, nature and adventure that awaits on Southern Africa tours.

 Tour Southern Africa with a Botswana safari